Create Your Garden

 Flower Color: There is a great range of colors to choose from: deep blues, vibrant pinks, pristine whites, lavender, and vivid shades of red and purple.
 Most Hydrangea macrophylla cultivars have the added attraction of changing color depending on the soil pH.
 Strongly acidic soils allow these species to produce blue flowers; slightly acidic soils will produce pink flowers.
 To change the color of your Hydrangea, add aluminum sulfate to the soil to make the flowers bluer or add lime to the soil to make them pinker.
 The ability to change hydrangea flower colors has made this plant a favorite among gardeners.

 Foliage: The leaves are deep green, ovate, and serrated, growing up to 4-8 inches (10-20 cm) long.
-They usually drop in the fall, but they can remain on the plant in mild climates.
+They usually drop in the fall but can remain on the plant in mild climates.

 Hardiness: Hydrangea macrophylla is hardy in USDA zones 5 through 9.

-Uses: Due to their showy blooms, they’re often used as specimen plants or in groupings in perennial and shrub borders.
-They also work well in containers and make excellent cut flowers.
+Uses: Due to their showy blooms, they’re often used as specimen plants or in perennial and shrub borders with companion plants.
+They also work well in containers and make excellent cut flowers, adding elegance to floral arrangements.
+They can also be dried and preserved for use in wreaths and home decor, allowing you to enjoy their beauty year-round.

 Pollinators: Hydrangea macrophylla is not a top choice for pollinators.